Why AirSaas ?

 The speed of business transformation is therefore limited.

-It is the absence of technological and organizational leadership in the company that has hampered the transformation of our organizations.
+The absence of technological and organizational leadership in the company has slowed down the transformation of our organizations.

-It is the absence of sharing a global vision of transformative projects and initiatives that is up to date on an ongoing basis that has frustrated the entire organization: “It's not going fast enough”, “I don't understand why I can't do it now”; etc.
+The lack of a shared global vision of transforming projects and initiatives, updated on an ongoing basis, frustrates the entire organization: “it's not going fast enough”, “I don't understand why we can't do it now”...

-It is the absence of pragmatism that has given space to bell wars and reinforced silos.
+The absence of pragmatism has given space to wars and reinforced silos in companies.

 Fighting the status quo

-It is therefore up to the CIO to reinvent itself to become the conductor of business transformation.
-“Out” the CDO or transformation manager who is not on the IT team.
-The CIO must be the equivalent of a DGA.
+It is therefore up to the CIO to reinvent himself, and become the conductor of the business' transformation.
+Out with the CDO or transformation manager who is not on the IT team - the CIO must be the equivalent of a deputy general manager.

-It is up to him to change his posture to breathe new life into the organization and get the organization on board.
+It's up to him to change his posture to breathe new life into the organization, and get it on board.

-Except that as long as the CIO processes its projects in Excel, that the reporting to the management will be done in PowerPoint, that it will be necessary to send 10 Teams/email messages to understand the blocking point of a project: The transformation of the company will stall.
+The issue is that, as long as the CIO manages his projects in Excel, that reporting to the management is done in PowerPoint, that it's necessary to send 10 Teams/email messages to understand the blocking point of a project... the transformation of the company will be slow.

-The CIO must transform its organization, it must change dimensions: this is neither easy, nor necessarily requested by the general management, it is however essential.
-Let's not forget that power is not given, it is taken.
-It is up to the CIO to take the lead in digital transformation and to do so, he must reason like a CEO.
+The CIO must transform his organization, he must change dimensions - and this is neither easy, nor necessarily requested by general management.
+It is however essential.
+Let's not forget that power is not given: it is taken.
+It's up to the CIO to take the lead in digital transformation.
+And to do so, he must reason like a CEO.

 He must change his posture: stop suffering and take leadership.

-It must change the KPI: solution adoption rate, employee engagement vs ticket resolution.
+He must change KPIs: solution adoption rate, employee engagement, vs ticket resolution.

-He must change the way he gets involved: through transparency and continuous communication versus extended meetings.
+He must change the way he gets involved: through transparency and continuous communication, vs extended meetings.

-He must change his scope: he is the director of systems, digital technology.
+He must change his scope: he is the director of systems, of digital, of technology.

 A new category

-In a VUCA world, the company is no longer a machine where everything is fixed for the next 10 years, it is a living organism.
+In a VUCA world, the company is no longer a machine where everything is fixed for the next 10 years.
+It's a living organism.

 4 main principles guide our approach: